AP® Precalculus Score Calculator 2026

 🎓 College Credit & Placement for AP Precalculus

-AP Precalculus is the newest AP math exam (first administered May 2024), so college credit policies are still evolving rapidly.
-Here's the current landscape:
+AP Precalculus is the newest AP math exam (first administered in 2024), so credit and placement policies are still evolving.
+Many institutions currently use AP Precalculus scores more for placement than for direct credit, though adoption is expanding.

 - Score of 5: Some universities are beginning to grant credit for college precalculus or "functions and modelling" courses.
 Early adopters include several state university systems.
 A score of 5 strongly signals readiness for Calculus I.